 Contact Your Representatives

-Take action today!
-If we do not stand up and take personal action today, than we should not be surprised by the consequence.
+If we do not stand up and take personal action today, then we should not be surprised by the consequence.

 This page will walk you through process of contacting: